 Our entire advising team is here to support you through the process.
 You are not alone!
 We have a short window of time to assist many new students, so we’ve set up virtual Zoom group advising sessions.
 These interactive sessions allow you to engage live with Academic Advisors and other first-year students, providing opportunities to meet peers and practice creating your first-quarter schedule with expert guidance.

-If you need further assistance after the group session, you can schedule an individual meeting for more detailed help.
+If you need further assistance after the group session, you may attend a quick question drop in appointment for more detailed help.

 Don’t worry—you won’t mess this up!
 We’re here to help.
 Feel free to reach out to us at advising@du.edu anytime.